Struggle to build targeted traffic?

 Whatever you planned to do with the affiliate revenues, much of the

-I didn't know about affiliate programs before the Site Build It!, but I gained
+I didn't know about affiliate programs before the Solo Build It!, but I gained

 much of the necessary expertise, enough to make things work, via the

 Solo Build It! manual.
 Later I read some more books (it is mainly e-books that

 are available) on affiliate marketing.
 Sometimes I could see a few extra